rollup/rollup/docs/05-plugin-development.md

 Previous Hook: [`options`](guide/en/#options)<br>
 Next Hook: [`resolveId`](guide/en/#resolveid) to resolve each entry point in parallel.

 Called on each `rollup.rollup` build.
-This is the recommended hook to use when you need access to the options passed to `rollup.rollup()` as it will take the transformations by all [`options`](guide/en/#options) hooks into account.
+This is the recommended hook to use when you need access to the options passed to `rollup.rollup()` as it takes the transformations by all [`options`](guide/en/#options) hooks into account and also contains the right default values for unset options.

 #### `load`
 Type: `(id: string) => string | null | { code: string, map?: string | SourceMap, ast? : ESTree.Program, moduleSideEffects?: boolean | null, syntheticNamedExports?: boolean | null }`<br>